vcync/modV/docs/Module.md

 		version: 0.1,
 		meyda: [], // returned variables passed to the shader individually as uniforms
 		controls: [], // variabled passed to the shader individually as uniforms
+		previewWithOutput: true, // Show Gallery preview with current output mixed or not
 		uniforms: {} // Three.JS uniforms
 	},
 	shaderFile: "/Default Shader/shader.html" // path to HTML file within modules directory with shader script tags